Home > Blogs > What Is a Right to Rent Share Code? How to Get & Check It Online

 Protection Against Discrimination

 According to the law, it is the responsibility of the property owners to verify the tenant’s eligibility criteria for taking any property on rent.
 They have to perform the check without considering any difference in country, skin tone, cultural background, or immigration status.
+Tenant protections and legal rights are covered in detail under the Renters Rights Bill in the UK.

 On the other hand, tenants also have a responsibility to behave fairly and with friendliness in the whole process of verification.
 It’s the right of the tenants that if they are discriminated against over their nationality, language, or anything else.
 Then they can take legal action against the landlord.